 Many people think they can show up at a U.S. embassy or border post, describe why they'd make a good addition to U.S. society, and be welcomed in.
 Unfortunately, this is the exact opposite of how the U.S. immigration system works.

 These agencies include U.S. Citizenship and Immigration Services (USCIS), which has offices across the United States (plus a few overseas), and the U.S. Department of State (DOS), which manages consulates and embassies around the world.

-Family members of U.S. citizens make up the largest number of green cards issued each year.
+Family members of U.S. citizens and permanent residents make up the largest number of those who receive green cards issued each year.
 Others are issued to investors and workers who have been petitioned by U.S. employers or have special skills.
 Still other categories have a humanitarian basis, such as refugee or asylum status (which can lead to a green card), for people who are fleeing persecution.

 Students and businesspeople make up the largest groups of nonimmigrant visa holders.
 Nonimmigrant visas are also issued for tourists, exchange visitors, and workers with some kind of specialty that is lacking in the U.S. workforce.

-A visa is not necessary for short-term visitors from one of the visa waiver program countries listed at http://travel.state.gov.
-(Click "Travel Without a Visa.")
+A visa is not necessary for eligible short-term visitors from one of the Visa Waiver Program countries listed by the U.S. State Department.
 You can come to the United States for up to 90 days for business or pleasure purposes if you're from one of these countries.
 You will, however, need to present an e-passport.

-To enter on a visa waiver, simply present yourself, your passport, and your ticket home to the officers you'll meet upon your U.S. arrival.
+To enter on a visa waiver, simply present yourself, your e-passport, and your ticket home to the officers you'll meet upon your U.S. arrival.
 If you come by land through Canada or Mexico, you'll also be asked for proof of sufficient funds to pay for your stay.

 Your possibilities for a visa or green card are set out under U.S. federal law.
-Being federal, the law is the same across the United States.
-If you want to read the U.S. immigration laws -- which very few people actually want to do -- they're found in Title 8 of the U.S. Code, or in the Immigration and Nationality Act (I.N.A.)
+Being federal, the law is the same across the United States (though there are some variations in interpretation in different federal circuits).
+If you want to read the U.S. immigration laws—which very few people actually want to do—they're found in Title 8 of the U.S. Code, or in the Immigration and Nationality Act (I.N.A.)

 Whatever you do, don't go straight to USCIS for advice.
 The people who staff their front desk are not all well trained and, if they give you wrong information, they take no responsibility, even if it causes your deportation or destroys your chances of immigrating.
 This happens!